rancher/rancher-docs/versioned_docs/version-2.7/getting-started/installation-and-upgrade/installation-requirements/dockershim.md

 Q: If I am already using RKE1 and want to switch to RKE2, what are my migration options?

 A: Today, you can stand up a new cluster and migrate workloads to a new RKE2 cluster that uses containerd.
-Rancher is exploring the possibility of an in-place upgrade path.

 <br/>